A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: The non-Hermitian and non- -symmetric system

-At the end of this section we point out that the system with the original $P$-pseudo-Hermitian symmetry also has the $PV$-pseudo-Hermiticity, i.e. $H=(PV)^{-1}H^{\dagger}(PV)$.
+which was unknown initially {\em but} is exposed later by the finding of the operator $\eta_+=PV$.
 This property is quite obvious when we verify it by using eqs.~(\ref{H2})-(\ref{V}), that is, $(PV)^{-1}H^{\dagger}(PV)=V^{-1}(P^{-1}H^{\dagger}P)V=V^{-1}HV=H$, where $[H,V]=0$ is used in the last equality.
-This shows that the $PV$-pseudo-Hermiticity is a consistent symmetry (the prerequisite is met, see the beginning of section 2) for the non-Hermitian quantum system governed by one of the Hamiltonian formulations eqs.~(\ref{H1}), (\ref{H2}) and (\ref{H3}).
-We conclude that this $PV$-pseudo-Hermitian system possesses a real spectrum with lower boundedness and a positive-definite inner product and thus it is an acceptable quantum theory.
+In addition, we emphasize that $X_j$ and $P_j$ also have $PV$-pseudo-Hermiticity, see eq.~(\ref{XPetaP}), and thus they, rather than the Hermitian operators $x_j$ and $p_j$, are physical observables with real average values under the generalized definition of inner products (cf. eq.~(\ref{innerpro})).
+We conclude that this $PV$-pseudo-Hermitian Hamiltonian, though non-Hermitian and non-$PT$-symmetric, possesses a real spectrum with lower boundedness and a positive-definite inner product, and that it can be understood as a generalized harmonic oscillator in the sense of $PV$-pseudo-Hermitian quantum theory.